worldforge/cyphesis/README.md

 ```
    --cyphesis:ruleset=werewolf
 ```

+It's also possible to specify settings using environment variables.
+They must be prefixed by "WF_" and first specify the section and then the key, separated by "_".
+For example, "WF_cyphesis_bindir=/foo/bar" would set the item "bindir" in the "cyphesis" section to "/foo/bar".

 For more details of varconf usage see the Varconf documentation.
 For full details on configuraton options for cyphesis, see the cyphesis(1) man